 I’ve been asked many times about the Facebook Terms of Service and how it specifically calls out “listening experiences” as something Facebook will now block or remove.
 Lots of artists assume “listening experience” is synonymous with live streams.
 NO!

 These policies have actually been in place since 2018, but what Facebook is trying to do is clarify what they mean by a “listening experience.”
-Basically, Facebook does not want users turning the platform into Spotify or YouTube Music, where you open it up and push play, and then go about your business.
-They want content where people are actively engaged, watching, commenting, and sharing.
+Basically, Facebook does not want Soundcloud promotion real users turning the platform into Spotify or SoundCloud Music, where you open it up and push play, and then go about your business.
+They want Soundcloud promotion real content where people are actively engaged, watching, commenting, and sharing.

-Facebook clearly states that they don’t want you taking copyrighted material like music OR podcasts and using them to create a “listening experience.”
-That means if you want to be a playlist curator, go to Spotify; this platform is not for you.
-If you want to be a podcast curator, this platform is not for you.
+Facebook clearly states that they don’t want Soundcloud promotion real you taking copyrighted material like music OR podcasts and using them to create a “listening experience.”
+That means if you want Soundcloud promotion real to be a playlist curator, go to Spotify; this platform is not for you.
+If you want Soundcloud promotion real to be a podcast curator, this platform is not for you.